 Self-catering hut for 8 people, at an altitude of approx. 1500m

-3-room hut in South Tyrol, approx. 90 m², 2 bedrooms, on 2 floors, terrace with barbecue facilities, seating area in front of the hut, sandpit, spring, deck chairs available, sauna, farm produce
+3-room hut in South Tyrol, approx. 90 m², 2 bedrooms, on 2 floors, terrace with barbecue facilities, seating area in front of the hut, sandpit, spring, deck chairs available, infrared cabin, farm produce

 Heating: Wood-burning stove, pellet stove